tqc/chondric-example/apphtml/docs/testing.md

 ## Testing

 Chondric supports running tests within the app using mocha.
+Test scripts will be automatically loaded if the app is running in debug mode.

+First, install mocha and chai using bower:

+    bower install mocha --save
+    bower install chai --save

 In hostsettings.json, add: